Second OWI in Iowa

 If you are charged with committing a second OWI offense, then a conviction results in a conviction for an aggravated misdemeanor.
 In order to enhance the classification to the more serious version for a second OWI, the prior conviction or related charge must have occurred within the last 12 years from the date of the new offense.
-Any OWI conviction or deferred judgment during that time period counts.
+Any OWI conviction or deferred judgment during that period counts.
 Even convictions that occurred outside of the State of Iowa count.

-The penalties for a second OWI also vary slightly depending on whether the case involves a chemical test of the breath, blood or urine, or a refusal to submit to the test.
-Other consequences of a second or subsequent OWI arrest in Iowa includes the fact that an officer can immediately impound the driver’s vehicle.
+The penalties for a second OWI also vary slightly depending on whether the case involves a chemical test of the breath, blood, or urine, or a refusal to submit to the test.
+Other consequences of a second or subsequent OWI arrest in Iowa include the fact that an officer can immediately impound the driver’s vehicle.
 A second conviction for OWI can result in the seizure and forfeiture of the vehicle.

 Second OWI Attorney in Iowa

 If you were charged with OWI and you have a prior conviction for OWI, DUI, or DWI in any state, then contact an experienced criminal defense attorney at McCarthy & Hamrock, P.C.
 With offices in West Des Moines, Iowa, our OWI lawyers fight to protect our clients against these serious charges.
 Call us at (515) 279-9700 to discuss your case.

 Second OWI Information Center